dflor003/jasmine-rowtests/README.md

 ```
     My module
-        given (null) - should all be falsy
+        given (null) - should be falsy
-        given (undefined) - should all be falsy
+        given (undefined) - should be falsy
-        given ('') - should all be falsy
+        given ('') - should be falsy
-        given (0) - should all be falsy
+        given (0) - should be falsy
-        given (false) - should all be falsy
+        given (false) - should be falsy
-        given (true, false) - should all be greater than
+        given (true, false) - should be greater than
-        given (5, 0) - should all be greater than
+        given (5, 0) - should be greater than
-        given (true, 0) - should all be greater than
+        given (true, 0) - should be greater than
-        given ('test', '') - should all be greater than
+        given ('test', '') - should be greater than
 ```